 Though writing a century later based on Durnan family oral tradition, Robertson provides the only account of the circumstances of Radelmüller’s death on the evening of 2 January 1815.
-However, as discussed in New Light on Toronto’s Oldest Cold Case, the corroboration of many facets of Robertson’s story by surviving evidence certainly bodes well for the overall reliability of the tale related to him by Durnan.
+However, as discussed in New Light on Toronto’s Oldest Cold Case, the corroboration of several facets of Robertson’s version of events by surviving evidence certainly bodes well for the overall reliability of the tale related to him by Durnan.

 Robertson is also the sole source for the common belief that Radelmüller was a bootlegger.
 However, his claim that the keeper’s beer was bought from a ‘brewery near Lewiston, N. Y.’ and somehow smuggled across the lake to York seems far-fetched in light of the ongoing War of 1812.
 It is more plausible to suggest that Radelmüller, taking advantage of his isolation at the lighthouse, operated his own liquor still, supplementing his income by selling the beer he produced to the garrison of the Gibraltar Point Blockhouse.

 Relevant passages concerning Radelmüller from Landmarks of Toronto (pages 378-85) are reproduced below; a scan of the original book can be found here.

 Want to learn more about Radelmüller’s murder?
 Check out New Light on Toronto’s Oldest Cold Case.

 MULLER THE FIRST KEEPER

 The first keeper of the lighthouse was a man named Muller or Miller, a German by birth, a quiet, inoffensive man, who attended to his duties faithfully.